RedisGears/RedisGears/docs/configuration.md

 _Default Value_

-The default value matches the RedisGears version.
+The default value is specific to the RedisGears version.

 _Runtime Configurability_

 Not Supported

-## pythonInstallationDir
+## PythonInstallationDir
-The **pythonInstallationDir** configuration option controls where RedisGears will install/search for the python dependencies.
+The **PythonInstallationDir** configuration option specifies the path for RedisGears' Python dependencies.

 _Expected Value_

-string
+String

 _Default Value_